mvernacc/portfolio/docs/project_pages/firefly.md

 </figure>

 ### Aircraft components and configuration
-The vehicle's configuration is based around an integration of a solid rocket motor case into an aircraft fuselage.
+The vehicle's configuration integrates a solid rocket motor case into an aircraft fuselage.
 The vehicle's primary structure is the motor case, which is additively manufactured from a titanium alloy.
 The fuselage is contoured to reduce drag.
 The wings and tail feature miniature, high-precision deployment and actuation mechanisms.
 The major components of the current design revision are shown below.

 <figure>
     <img src="../../assets/images/firefly/firefly_v2_components.png" width=100%>